I had an interesting insight this morning.

 It worked for me.
 I have observed my students even after they finished the course.
 They all became marketers.
 With the six modules of the training.

 I have always dreamed of teaching... teaching those who can use what I teach.
 Who will use what I teach.

 But there was this disconnect.
 People who could, or could have used it... they were buying the thousand, two thousand dollar coaching packages from other coaches.
 Programs that were above the level where they could ACTUALIZE the value.

-Almost two years ago I started to use Tai Lopez's 67 steps as my coaching material...
+In 2016 I started to use Tai Lopez's 67 steps as my coaching material...
 It's like a book club.
 Everyone reads the same book, and then get to converse about it.

 This morning, in my answer to a student who already has a fledgling business in skin care, I started to see what I have been missing all these years: